- Time: GMT +7 to +9 hours depending on location

 Chinese New Year is celebrated in parts of Indonesia.

-While Jakarta is the busiest airport in the country, a bulk of Indonesia's tourists enter through Denpassar International Airport in Bali, officially known as Ngurah Rai International Airport (airport code: DPS).
+While Jakarta is the busiest airport in the country, a bulk of Indonesia's tourists enter through Denpasar International Airport in Bali, officially known as Ngurah Rai International Airport (airport code: DPS).

 Because of the sheer size, Indonesia is dotted with airports ranging from modern facilities to single airstrips that get blocked by wandering animals.